koopjs/koopjs.github.io/_posts/2021-10-19-koop-cli-v1-1-0-release.md

 author: Haoliang Yu
 ---

 HTTPS support is one of the mostly requested features for Koop.
-In the recent release of Koop CLI v1.1, we have added the support of HTTPS to the dev server, which allows to create a local HTTPS server with simple command options.
+In the recent release of Koop CLI v1.1, we have added the support of HTTPS to the dev server for Koop plugin projects, which allows to create a local HTTPS server with simple command options.
 In this blog, we will discuss this new feature.

 ## New serve options

 After updating the CLI version to v1.1 and checking the documentation for the `serve` command, you will see two new options `--ssl-cert` and `--ssl-key`.
+Note that these two options only work for Koop plugin (provider, output, auth, etc.) projects.
+If you use these two options in an app project, the values will be ignored.

 ```
 $ koop serve [path]